-Applicants for the degrees listed below may be granted up to the indicated number of hours of advanced standing with credit.
+In adherence with the stipulations set forth by the Association of Theological Schools, students can be granted advanced standing with credit for their undergraduate work.
+It is expected that the students will normally draw from multiple undergraduate courses to qualify for the advanced standing with credit for a graduate course at the Seminary.
+The students must build a portfolio of their work for undergraduate courses to be considered for Master's Level Credit.
+It should be noted that only the courses with grades of B- or better will be considered.
 The total number of hours for the degree will be reduced by the number of approved hours per ATS standards for selected first year courses provided students can demonstrate a level of knowledge, competencies, and/or skills appropriate to the respective course as it is taught at the Seminary.
 Students may be allowed/required to audit one or more of the courses as part of a portfolio demonstrating equivalency in knowledge and/or skills.
+Students may earn up to the following number of credits based on their undergraduate work: